f5devcentral/f5-aci-labs/docs/service_center/apic_configuration.rst

 |

-Select the consumer and provider EPG from the dropdown list, provide contract name as shown below and click next
+Select the consumer and provider EPG from the dropdown list

+Provide contract name (BIGIP-VE-Standalone-Contract) and click next

 |